 - If your baby is breast fed, you could try not eating cow's milk or dairy foods for at least a week.
-To continue doing this longer you need advice from a dietitian or doctor to make sure you are getting the sorts of food that you need.
+If you decide to continue doing this longer you need advice from a dietitian or doctor to make sure you are getting the sorts of food that you need.

 - The topic 'Crying baby' has ideas for comforting a baby who is distressed for any reason, including cow's milk allergy.